rlespinasse/github-slug-action/README.md

 > [!WARNING]
 > When you set a custom environment variable, you [cannot use any of the default environment variable names][naming-conventions].
 For a complete list of these, see [Default environment variables][default-environment-variables]. **If you attempt to override the value of one of these default environment variables, the assignment is ignored.**

-If a variable start to be used as default environment variable, the environment variable may have a different behaviour than the expected one.
+If a variable starts to be used as a default environment variable, the environment variable may behave differently than the expected one.

 If this append, the `${{ env.GITHUB_AWESOME_VARIABLE }}` and `$GITHUB_AWESOME_VARIABLE` expression will not works in the same way.

 - `${{ env.GITHUB_AWESOME_VARIABLE }}` will serve the behaviour of this action,
 - `$GITHUB_AWESOME_VARIABLE` will serve the behaviour of GitHub Action.

-Otherwise the two expression will serve the behaviour of this action.
+Otherwise, the two expressions will serve the behaviour of this action.
-This will not occurs if you use the `prefix` input to avoid the issue.
+This will not occur if you use the `prefix` input to avoid the issue.

 > [!IMPORTANT]
-> If detected, the maintainers of this action will choose the best course of action depending of the impact.
+> If detected, the maintainers of this action will choose the best course of action depending on the impact.

 ### An action could not be found at the URI

-If your workflow fail on the `Set up job` task with this kind of log
+If your workflow fails on the `Set up job` task with this kind of log

 ```text
 Download action repository 'rlespinasse/github-slug-action@GIT_REFERENCE'